shafreeck/shafreeck.com/content/post/configo/Use-go-struct-tags-to-correctly-handle-configuration.md

 }
 ```

-`listen` is the key mapped in the configuration file. `required` means this should be explicitly configured in the file, or you can specify a valid address for example `:8804` as default value. `netaddr` is the validation rule configo used to validate the value of what you configured.
+`listen` is the key mapped in the configuration file. `required` means the key should be explicitly configured in the file, or you can specify a valid value for example `:8804` as the default value. `netaddr` is the validation rule configo used to validate the value you configured.
 The last part is a description of the key.
 It is used as a comment when generate a toml based on the go struct.

 ## Introduction to configo